ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     - [ ] 16.4.
 Conduct a retrospective to identify lessons learned and areas for improvement.

 Throughout the implementation process, maintain regular communication with stakeholders and conduct progress reviews.
 Adjust the plan as necessary based on feedback and any unforeseen challenges.
 Ensure that all components are developed with Go's best practices in mind, leveraging the language's strengths in concurrency, performance, and type safety.

+18. Final Review and Optimization
+    18.1.
+Conduct a comprehensive code review of all implemented components.
+    18.2.
+Optimize performance-critical sections of the code.
+    18.3.
+Ensure proper error handling and logging throughout the system.
+    18.4.
+Verify that all components adhere to the established coding conventions.
+    18.5.
+Perform final integration tests to ensure all parts of the system work together seamlessly.
 # Project Integrity System Implementation Plan

 1. Project Setup